 The GW-Oxford program in International Human Rights Law is offered jointly by the University of Oxford and The George Washington University Law School and is held in Oxford in July.
 It is intended to prepare students to contribute to the improvement of human rights conditions in their homelands and around the world.
 During the program’s four-week session, an internationally recognized faculty offers courses on the philosophy, history, doctrine, and practice of international human rights law.
 The program emphasizes advocacy and dissemination skills, as well as formal knowledge of human rights law, the means of its enforcement, and its status in a contentious world.
-Professor Ralph G. Steinhardt of the Law School faculty is co-director of the program.
+Associate Dean Susan L. Karamanian of the law school faculty is co-director of the program.
 Applications are accepted from law students, graduate students in related fields, lawyers, and other professionals with a demonstrated interest in human rights.